MicrosoftDocs/msteams-docs/msteams-platform/concepts/Cards/cards-reference.md

 |

 ### Notes
-The signin card in teams is similar to the signin card in the bot framework with the exception that the signin card in Teams only supports two actions :signin and openURL.
+The signin card in teams is similar to the signin card in the bot framework with the exception that the signin card in Teams only supports two actions: `signin` and `openURL`.

 The *signin action* can be used from any card in Teams, not just the signin Card.
-See the topic [Microsoft Teams authentication flow for bots](`/concepts/authentication/auth-flow-bot) for more details on authentication.
+See the topic [Microsoft Teams authentication flow for bots](~/concepts/authentication/auth-flow-bot) for more details on authentication.

 ### For more information